autistic-symposium/searcher-cowswap-py/README.md

 * Add support for more than two legs.
+* Add support for more than two pools in two-legs trade.
 * Add multiple path graph weighting and cyclic arbitrage detection using the Bellman-Ford algorithm, so that we can optimize by multiple paths without necessarily dividing the order through them.
 This would allow obtaining arbitrage profit through finding profitable negative cycles (*e.g.*, `A -> B -> C -> D -> A`).